 Can It Take Pictures?

 An iPad can take photos and you have some of the more advanced photo editing features that you’ll find on an iPhone.
+You can use a tool to remove object online for any photo you want to edit.
 It’s not quite as convenient to take photos on an iPad due to the larger size, so if you already carry your smartphone everywhere (as most of the population does) that feature might not be one you need.

 A Kindle cannot take photos.
 However, the Fire HD tablet does.
 It has front and rear-facing cameras with 720p HD video recording capability.